Hooton, Cheshire: History

-Hooton was once within the parish of Eastham in the Wirral Hundred, becoming a separate civil parish in 1866.
+Hooton was once a township and chapelry in the parish of Eastham in the Wirral Hundred, becoming a separate civil parish in 1866.
 It was administered as part of Wirral Rural District until 1933 when it was transferred to Ellesmere Port Urban District.
-The civil parish was abolished in 1950 and the area subsumed into Ellesmere Port.
+The civil parish was abolished on 1 April 1950 and the area subsumed into Ellesmere Port.

 The population was 91 in 1801, 110 in 1851 and stood at 200 by 1901.
+In 1931 the parish had a population of 246.

 Geography

 Hooton is in the southern part of the Wirral Peninsula, lying within a green belt area bordering Merseyside and Cheshire.
 It is near to the town of Ellesmere Port and is a short distance away from the villages of Eastham and Willaston.

 Transport

 Hooton railway station lies on the Wirral line of the Merseyrail network, with frequent trains to Liverpool, Chester and Ellesmere Port.
 The station provides an extensive park and ride facility.
 Immediately south of the station is the junction of the lines to Chester and Ellesmere Port.
 The trackbed of the former GWR/LM&SR Joint branch line from Hooton to West Kirby now forms the Wirral Country Park.

 Hooton is to the south of junction 5 of the M53 motorway.
 The A41 trunk road between Birkenhead and Chester passes through the area, with the A550 road diverging from it towards North Wales.